taijusanagi/greengate/README.md

 ### The Challenge:

-Migrating data between storage providers, especially to Greenfield, can be cumbersome.
+Migrating data between storage providers, especially to Greenfield, can be time-consuming.
 Typically, it involves a two-step process: downloading data from the original storage and then re-uploading it to the new one.
-This method is not just time-consuming but also requires manual oversight.

 ### GreenGate's Answer: